-Earthquakes occur as a result of two pieces of the Earth, known as tectonic plates, sliding past one another.
-These slabs of rock have jagged edges that can get caught on one another and create friction, or resistance as two objects pass each other.
-Friction creates energy that can be stored up, which is then released from the space between the tectonic plates, referred to as the fault line.
+can destroy entire towns and cause flying debris.
+They Earthquakes occur as a result of two pieces of the arise during a special type of rotating thunderstorm Earth, known as tectonic plates, sliding past one called a supercell, which can bring damaging winds, another.
+These slabs of rock have jagged edges that can hail, lightning strikes, and downpours.
+Supercells are get caught on one another and create friction, or resiscaused by winds traveling in opposing directions at tance as two objects pass each other.
+Friction creates higher and lower altitudes, best defined as wind shear. energy that can be stored up, which is then released from the space between the tectonic plates, referred to as the fault line.
 As a result, a shock is sent in all directions in what is termed as seismic waves.
 Similar to dropping a stone in a pond to produce ripples, these quakes can happen at varying intensities that are rated on a Richter scale from 0 to 9 as magnitudes.
 Earthquakes with lower readings from 0 to 5 generally cause minimal damage like broken windows and fallen items, whereas earthquakes at a magnitude of 7 or above are considered severe and can cause the collapse of entire